The City of Brantford must establish a Municipal Election Compliance Audit Committee (MECAC) on or before October 1st of an election year.

 An eligible voter who believes that a candidate or registered third party advertiser has contravened the election campaign finances rules under the Municipal Elections Act, 1996 may apply for a compliance audit of their campaign finances.

-- For financial statements filed during the 30-day grace period or a court-ordered extension, the City Clerk must receive the compliance audit application within 90 days of the extension filing date.
+- For financial statements filed during the 30-day grace period or under a court-ordered extension, the Clerk must receive your compliance audit application within 90 days of the financial statement filing date.

 After you make a request